 Bentley Bentayga review - MPG, CO2 and running costs

-Most buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the hybrid comes in
+Most buyers won't be too bothered by fuel economy under 20mpg, but range is an issue - that's where the hybrid comes in

-If you’re already considering forking out £161,375 on an SUV, it’s unlikely you’ll be put off by the Bentayga’s high running costs.
-The hefty 2,440kg kerbweight and mammoth 6.0-litre engine result in hefty 296g/km CO2 emissions, placing the car in the top tax bracket – which is just what buyers will expect.
+If you’re already considering forking out well over £180,000 on an SUV, it’s unlikely you’ll be put off by the Bentayga’s high running costs.
+The hefty 2.5-tonne kerbweight and mammoth 6.0-litre engine of the W12 Speed model result in hefty 325g/km CO2 emissions, placing the car in the top tax bracket – which is just what buyers will expect.

 Regardless of which model you choose, the Bentley’s high list price makes it a pretty costly company vehicle, so limo and private hire firms will probably prefer the Audi Q7.